The Individual Learning Needs Assessment

 The Individual Learning Needs Assessment (ILNA) method is the primary certification renewal method used by ONCC.
 It combines an assessment of current knowledge with completion of professional development activities.
 This method will help to ensure that every certified nurse has current knowledge in the subject areas represented by the credential.

-Here is how it will work.
-A certified nurse will take a learning needs assessment based on the test content outline (test blueprint).
+Here is how it works.
+A certified nurse will will take a learning needs assessment based on the test content outline (test blueprint), before starting to prepare for renewal.
 The assessment results will identify the nurse’s knowledge strengths and weaknesses.
 Based on the assessment results, the nurse will complete professional development activities to strengthen his/her knowledge.
 Completion of these activities will earn points for certification renewal.

 When Should You Take the Assessment?